Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 When Do College Credits Expire?

-The question is whether a different school or program will accept those credits if a student wants to transfer them.
+The question is whether another school or program will accept those credits if a student wants to transfer them.
 And that can be a gray area.

 Those policies can vary.
 A college doesn’t have to accept transfer credits unless it has a formal agreement with the transferring institution or there’s a state policy that requires it.
 A credit’s transferability also may depend on the type of course, the school it’s coming from, or how old the credit is.
 These deciding factors are sometimes referred to as the three R’s: relevance, reputation, and recency.